-During staff and Pro D meetings last year, the staff at Silver Creek discussed school goals and our own school improvement wishes.
+During staff and Pro D meetings three years ago, the staff at Silver Creek discussed school goals and our own school improvement wishes.
 A number of ideas were discussed including numeracy and behaviour.
 However, the topic that garnered the most focus and excitement was outdoor education.
 Although many topics were discussed, staff continually came back to outdoor education, learning outside, and engaging students.
 Outdoor education has been gradually increasing over the past years with Fraser-Cascade Mountain School and the kindergarten “Forest Friday” program.
 Staff commented that many students are increasingly spending more time inside and are not experiencing our local areas.
 Last year, the staff continued with discussions about outdoor education and how to refine and build on to what has been started.

 We also noted: *Students at Silver Creek feel safe at school and are connected to two or more adults. *Involvement in daily physical activity at school has increased. *Recent school goals have focused on improving results in literacy and healthy living initiatives.
 The initiatives need to be a focus due to the relationship between learning and health. *Most students have access to the internet. *Continued support for staff for their professional learning will be crucial for school goals to be met.